-In Fig. 3(b) we compare the tolerable relative eigen error (which is the tuning parameter) to the actual accrued relative eigen error (precisely defined as $\epsilon{eig}/\sqrt{\frac{1}{n}\sum\lambda_i^2}$ , where $\epsilon{eig}$ is defined in Eqn (1)).
-These were computed using the slack parameters $\delta$ as computed by our coordinator.
-We can see that the real accrued eigen errors are always less than the tolerable eigen errors.
-The plot shows a tight upper bound, indicating that it is safe to use our model's derived filtering slack $\delta$ .
-In other words, the achieved eigen error always remains below the requested tolerable error specified as input, and the slack chosen given the tolerable error is close to being optimal.
-In Fig. 3(c) we show the relationship between the tolerable eigen error and the relative error of detection threshold $Q{\alpha}^3$ .
-It confirmed our analysis that the threshold for detecting anomalies decreases as we tolerate more and more eigen errors.
-In these experiments, an error of 2% in the eigenvalues, leads to an error of approximately 6% in our estimate of the appropriate cutoff threshold.
+In Fig. 3(b) we compare the relative eigen-error to the actual accrued relative eigen-error (defined as $\epsilon{eig}/\sqrt{\frac{1}{n}\sum \lambda_i^2}$, where ε{eig} is defined in Eqn (1)).
+These were computed using the slack parameters δ as computed by our coordinator.
+We can see that the real accrued eigen-errors are always less than the tolerable eigen errors.
+The plot shows a tight upper bound, indicating that it is safe to use our model's derived filtering slack δ .
+In other words, the achieved eigen-error always remains below the requested tolerable error specified as input, and the slack chosen given the tolerable error is close to being optimal.
+Fig. 3(c) shows the relationship between the relative eigen-error and the relative error of detection threshold Q{α}^2 .
+We see that the threshold for detecting anomalies decreases as we tolerate more and more eigen-errors.
+In these experiments, an error of 2% in the eigenvalues leads to an error of approximately 6% in our estimate of the appropriate cutoff threshold.

-We are now ready to examine the false alarm rates achieved.
-In Fig. 3(d) the curve with triangles represents the upper bound on the false alarm rate as estimated by the coordinator (as discussed in section 3.3).
+We now examine the false alarm rates achieved.
+In Fig. 3(d) the curve with triangles represents the upper bound on the false alarm rate as estimated by the coordinator.
 The curve with circles is the actual accrued false alarm rate achieved by our scheme.
-It is worth noting that the upper bound on the false alarm rate is fairly close to true values, especially when the slack is small.
-The false alarm rate increases with increasing eigen error because as the eigen error increases, the corresponding detection threshold $Q{\alpha}$ will decrease, which in turn causes the protocol to raise an alarm more often.
-(If we had plotted $\hat{Q}$ rather than the relative threshold difference, we would obviously see a decreasing $\hat{Q}$ with increasing eigen error.)
-To the best of our knowledge, this is among the first work to provide a bound on false alarm rates for a network anomaly detector in a distributed setting.
-In Fig. 3(e) we present the missed detection rates.
-For varying choice of communication overhead the missed detection rate remains below 4%.
+Note that the upper bound on the false alarm rate is fairly close to the true values, especially when the slack is small.
+The false alarm rate increases with increasing eigen-error because as the eigen-error increases, the corresponding detection threshold Q{α} will decrease, which in turn causes the protocol to raise an alarm more often.
+(If we had plotted \hat{Q} rather than the relative threshold difference, we would obviously see a decreasing \hat{Q} with increasing eigen-error.)
+We see in Fig. 3(e) that the missed detection rates remain below 4% for various levels of communication overhead.